Ricardosgeral/relier/README.md

 These are the main steps:
 1. Place a know quantity of water (e.g. 500 ml) inside a beaker.
 2. Place the beaker over a portable magnetic stirrer.
-Turn it on, and regulate it in a way that the water is agitated, but without forming a visible vortex.
+Turn it on, and regulate the spinning in a way that the water is agitated, but without forming a visible vortex.
 3. Place the calibration cup (with the sensor) floating in the water.
-4. Connect the turbidity sensor to Channel 4 in the acquisition box, and start the system (connect the RPi to the power supply).
+4. Connect the turbidity sensor to Channel 4 in the acquisition box, and start the system (i.e. connect the RPi to the power supply).
 5. Register ***analog#*** of this channel.
 The register of this values can be done:
     + *Manually* - Navigate to [*Set sensor*](https://github.com/Ricardosgeral/relier/blob/master/README.md#set-sensors-page) page,
 and register the values shown in the turbidity section;